hippiehunter/dblbook/src/io/isam.md

 **Immutable as Identifiers**: One primary reason to enforce immutable keys is to preserve the integrity of unique identifiers.
 In many database designs, certain key fields serve as definitive identifiers for records – akin to a Social Security number for an individual.
 Allowing these key values to change can lead to complications in tracking and referencing records, potentially causing data integrity issues.
 For example, if a key field used in foreign key relationships were allowed to change, it could create orphaned records or referential integrity problems.

-**Avoiding Complex Updates**: Allowing keys to change can lead to complex update scenarios where multiple related records need to be updated simultaneously.
+**Avoiding Designs With Complex Updates**: Allowing keys to change can lead to complex update scenarios where multiple related records need to be updated simultaneously.
 This can increase the complexity of CRUD operations, making the system more prone to errors and harder to maintain.
 By enforcing immutability, developers can simplify update logic, as they don’t have to account for cascading changes across related records or indexes.

 ### Delete